|HCC Site ID:||1186||Parish:||Chandlers Ford|

 Hiltingbury Lakes are situated between the residential roads of Hiltingbury, Lake, Merdon and Lakewood in the north of Chandlers Ford.
 The site which is about 7 hectares has one large lake with a small island fed by a stream which has its source in Cranbury Park.
 The water then runs south, down a slope into a series of smaller lakes, the old Edwardian water gardens, before disappearing under Merdon Avenue into Monks Brook and finally the River Itchen.
 The lakes cover about 1 hectare.

-By 1932 more houses had been built around the lakes and within the old gardens of Merdon House.
-(OS 1932/46)* In 1933 Merdon house was sold to become St Faith’s nursing home.
-(History of Hiltingbury Lakes HCC)* The map shows the large lake well defined and the grounds are well wooded but some of the smaller lakes or old water gardens appear as marsh land with no path access to them.
-The small lake to the north of Hiltingbury road is also shown as marsh land and the weirs have all gone.
+The local authority acquired the lake and neglected water gardens in the 1930s, and a couple of years later more houses had been built around the lakes and within the old gardens of Merdon House.
+In 1933, Merdon house was sold to become St Faith’s nursing home.
+The 4th edition OS map shows the large lake well-defined, and the grounds are well wooded although some of the smaller lakes of the old water gardens appear as marsh land with no paths access to them.
+The small lake to the north of Hiltingbury Road is also shown as marsh land and the weirs have all gone.
 Lake Road has now become residential.

-In 1960 Merdon House was demolished and today’s Merdon Close built on the site.
-During the 1970’s Hampshire Country Council began to restore four of the original Edwardian lakes which had completely dried up and fallen into disrepair during World War 11.
+In 1960, Merdon House was demolished and today’s Merdon Close built on the site.
+During the 1970’s, Hampshire Country Council began to restore four of the original Edwardian lakes which had completely dried up and fallen into disrepair during World War 11.
 This work is on-going and in the 1990’s again four of the six pools were restored.
-(HCC leaflet).